-188. If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.
+188. On the basis of information submitted by the applicant and records held by the OGTR, the Regulator considers the University of Queensland suitable to hold a licence.
+The licence includes a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.